Führer Headquarters: Introduction

 The Berghof, Hitler's home near Berchtesgaden, became part of the Obersalzberg military complex.
 Other than the Wolfsschanze in East Prussia, Hitler spent more time at the Berghof than anywhere else during World War II.

 At the beginning of World War II there were no permanent headquarters constructed for Hitler.
 The German leader would visit the frontlines using either aeroplanes or his special train, the Führersonderzug; which could be considered as the first of his field headquarters.
 The first permanent Führer Headquarters was the Felsennest, used by Hitler during the Battle of France in May 1940.
 Hitler spent little time in Berlin during the war, and the dwellings he most frequently used were the Berghof and the Wolfsschanze, spending more than 800 days at the latter.

 The Führer Headquarters were especially designed to work as command facilities for the Führer, which meant all necessary demands were taken into consideration: communications, conference rooms, safety measures, bunkers, guard facilities, etc. The Berghof and the Obersalzberg complex were modified and extended with considerable defense facilities (bunkers, guard posts etc.).
 The Wehrmachtbericht, a daily propaganda broadcast covering the war, was transmitted from the Führer Headquarters.

-The Fuhrerhauptquartiere programme used over one million cubic metres of concrete, more than half at Anlage Riese and Wolfsschlucht II.
+The Fuhrerhauptquartiere programme used over one million cubic metres (35 million cu ft) of concrete, more than half at Anlage Riese and Wolfsschlucht II.
 Forced labourers worked for nearly 12 million working days—two-thirds at Anlage Riese, Wolfsschlucht II, and Wolfsschanze.

 The Führer Headquarters cannot be considered as strict military headquarters; the Wehrmacht had their own, distinctly located in other places, yet often in the vicinity of the FHQs.
 Nevertheless, because Hitler directly controlled much of the German war effort, the FHQs more often than not became de facto military headquarters.
 In reality, Nazi Germany's military command during the war generally rested upon Hitler's directives, while the rest of the military command structure, especially the Oberkommando der Wehrmacht (OKW) (directly controlled by Hitler) was reduced to executing his decisions, as compared to most other nations' command structures, which generally had more independence in decision-making.